tofis/DeepMoCap/README.md

 ### DMC3D

-The DMC3D dataset consists of multi-view IR-D and skeleton data as well as inertial and ground truth motion capture data.
+The DMC3D dataset consists of multi-view depth and skeleton data as well as inertial and ground truth motion capture data.
 Specifically, 3 Kinect for Xbox One sensors were used to capture the IR-D and Kinect skeleton data along with 9 **XSens MT inertial** measurement units (IMU) to enable the comparison between the proposed method and inertial MoCap approaches.
 Further, a **PhaseSpace Impulse X2** solution was used to capture ground truth MoCap data.
 The preparation of the DMC3D dataset required the spatio-temporal alignment of the modalities (Kinect, PhaseSpace, XSens MTs).
 The setup used for the Kinect recordings provides spatio-temporally aligned IR-D and skeleton frames.

 ![Teaser?](http://www.deepmocap.com/img/depth.png)